Gonzalo Lira

 Gonzalo Ángel Quintilio Lira López (/es/, February 29, 1968 – January 12, 2024) was a Chilean-American, at various times in his life novelist, screenwriter, filmmaker, self-styled dating coach, YouTuber, political commentator, blogger and vlogger.
-At one point in his career as a novelist, Lira was described as the 'highest paid Chilean writer in the world'.
+At one point in his career as a novelist, Lira was described as the "highest-paid Chilean writer in the world".
 Lira would later become involved in the manosphere, posting anti-feminist content under the name Coach Red Pill.

-By the time of the Russian invasion of Ukraine, Lira had been living in Ukraine for years, and as a resident of Kharkiv, Lira started vlogging about the Russian invasion, soon being described by Ukrainian officials and Western researchers and media as spreading Russian disinformation and propaganda.
+By the time of the Russian invasion of Ukraine in early 2022, Lira had been living in Ukraine for years, and as a resident of Kharkiv, Lira started vlogging about the Russian invasion, soon being described by Ukrainian officials and Western researchers and media as spreading Russian disinformation and propaganda.

 In April 2022, Lira disappeared briefly in Ukraine, stating upon his release he had been detained by the Security Service of Ukraine (SBU).
-In May 2023, Lira was again arrested by the SBU, and this time charged with 'producing and publishing material that tried to justify the ongoing Russian invasion', something illegal under Ukrainian law.
+In May 2023, Lira was again arrested by the SBU, and this time charged with "producing and publishing material that tried to justify the ongoing Russian invasion", something illegal under Ukrainian law.
 Lira was released on bail and subsequently tried to flee the country.
 He was arrested again for violating his bail conditions, and died of pneumonia in custody on January 12, 2024.